josgabfer/UmbrellaAPI/README.md

 # IPsec tunnels: tunnelinfo.csv
 # Networks: networkinfo.csv

-# The necessary templates are available in the Templates folder, you can save them in your prefer directory, and change the values in CONFILES
+# The necessary templates are available in the Templates folder, you can save them in your prefer directory, and change the values CONFILES value in the config.json file

 #Examples